Infrared (also called IR) is in the middle of the electromagnetic spectrum:

 Typically about 2000 Watts of power is used:

-- the heat gets absorbed by the surface of the food (making it golden brown!)
+- the heat gets absorbed by the food at the surface

-- it then gets conducted slowly through the food
+- that heat then gets conducted slowly through the rest of the food

 Special cameras can "see" infrared radiation, and also measure temperatures.